Moa Dahlberg

 Presentation

-Moa Dahlberg has a PhD in Political Science at the Political Science Unit, Luleå University of Technology.
-She received her MSc in Development Studies from the Department of Government at Uppsala University in 2014 and her BSc in Development and International Cooperation at Södertörn University 2011.
+Moa Dahlberg has a PhD in Political Science from the Political Science Unit, Luleå University of Technology.
+She received her MSc in Development Studies from the Department of Government at Uppsala University in 2014 and her BSc in Development and International Cooperation at Södertörn University in 2011.
 During her academic studies and previous work, she has conducted field research in Tanzania, Kenya, and South Africa on themes such as democratization, migration, gender, violence, and land rights.
 She has also been a visiting researcher at the Department of Political Science at the University of Cape Town.

 Teaching